GeirGrusom/daemos/README.md

 ## Introduction

-Daemos is a transaction engine for handling time and action based operations.
+Daemos is a transaction engine for handling time- and action based operations.
 Basically each transaction may have a script and / or an expiration time.
 When the expiration time is hit the script will get executed.
 The script may produce a new transaction to be executed in the future.

 ## MuteScript